emqx/blog/en/202606/iot-protocols-mqtt-coap-lwm2m.md

 ## 2. Matter

-[Matter](https://csa-iot.org/all-solutions/matter/) is an open-source smart home standard project initiated jointly by Amazon, Apple, Google, and the ZigBee Alliance.
+[Matter](https://csa-iot.org/all-solutions/matter/) is an open, IP-based smart home connectivity standard developed by the Connectivity Standards Alliance (CSA), with support from companies including Amazon, Apple, Google, and many other smart home ecosystem participants.
 It aims to develop and promote a new connectivity protocol that exempts patent fees, simplifying the development costs for smart home device manufacturers.

-Matter is an IP-based application layer protocol that relies on underlying protocols such as Ethernet, Wi-Fi, and Thread.
+Matter is an IP-based application-layer standard that operates over networking technologies such as Ethernet, Wi-Fi, and Thread.
 It enables local interoperability and internet connectivity, facilitating communication between devices, applications, and cloud services.

 - **Lower Latency and Higher Reliability**: Compared to cloud-to-cloud connections, Matter offers lower latency and higher reliability because it is a locally connected IP-based protocol.
 - **Lower Development Costs**: Building once for all Matter-certified ecosystems significantly improves compatibility among different manufacturers' smart home products, reducing development costs.